Skip to main content

 Drilling an alkaline-carbonatite complex to understand how fluid-rock interaction influences rare earth element mineralisation, groundwater and deep life

-Alkaline-carbonatite igneous complexes host the world’s largest and highest grade rare earth element (REE) deposits and are critical for the global transition from fossil fuels towards a low-carbon society.
-Many aspects of these igneous complexes remain poorly understood, particularly relating to variation in composition and structure with depth.
-A significant question is the spatial and temporal variability in fluids associated with alkaline-carbonatite complexes, and their influence on microbial deep life and on groundwater systems.
+Alkaline-carbonatite igneous complexes host the world’s largest and highest grade rare earth element (REE) deposits and can also contain deposits of other critical raw materials, such as P, Nb, Ti, Zr, Sr, fluorite, and barite.
+They are critical for the global transition from fossil fuels towards a low-carbon society.
+Many aspects of these complexes remain poorly understood, particularly relating to variation in composition and structure with depth.
+A significant question for this project is the spatial and temporal variability in fluids associated with alkaline-carbonatite complexes, and their influence on microbial deep life and on groundwater systems.

-Keywords: Africa, Malawi, Alkaline Rocks, Carbonatite, Deep Life, Groundwater, REE Mineralization
+Keywords: Africa, Malawi, Alkaline Rocks, Carbonatite, Rare Earth Elements, Groundwater, Deep Life

 Project Details